 This Arizona gem is steeped in history and legend.
 Get a full appreciation for the place with these Lost Dutchman State Park facts!

-- Lost Dutchman State Park is a 320-acre park situated near the Superstition Mountains in Arizona.
+• Lost Dutchman State Park is a 320-acre park situated near the Superstition Mountains in Arizona.

-- The park is known for its rich history, local legends surrounding a lost gold mine, craggy mountainscapes, and open plains.
+• The park is known for its rich history, local legends surrounding a lost gold mine, craggy mountainscapes, and open plains.

-- The park is named after the renowned Lost Dutchman gold mine.
+• The park is named after the renowned Lost Dutchman gold mine.
 It’s said that a German immigrant named Jacob Waltz discovered the mine in the 19th century but never revealed its location.

-- This is the most famous of many origin stories about the mine.
+• This is the most famous of many origin stories about the mine.
 Some claim the Spanish governor of New Mexico planted his family fortune there.
 Others say the gold is Lost Apache Treasure, others still believe that it was discovered by the U.S. Army.

-- Even today, people worldwide come to Arizona seeking the lost treasure — as many as 9,000 per year!
+• Even today, people worldwide come to Arizona seeking the lost treasure — as many as 9,000 per year!

-- After a season of heavy rainfall, you may be treated to fields of lush, golden, desert wildflowers all across the plains.
+• After a season of heavy rainfall, you may be treated to fields of lush, golden, desert wildflowers all across the plains.

 Book your trip now to explore the rich history of the land and learn more about the mystical origin stories that are whispered through the park.

-Best Lost Dutchman State Park RV Parks and Campgrounds
+Best Lost Dutchman State Park Camping Options

 Get yourself situated in a cozy spot for your stay.
 You can cut down on planning time with our handy list below.
-These are our five picks of the best Lost Dutchman State Park RV parks and campgrounds.
+These are our seven picks of the best Lost Dutchman State Park RV parks and campgrounds.

 Lost Dutchman State Park RV Campground

-price, and location.
+Amenities: The RV sites in Lost Dutchman State Park are your best bet for convenience, price, and location.
 Sixty-eight of the sites come with electric and water hookups.
 The rest are open sites along a paved road.
 Wake up next to the sunrise coming up over the Superstition Mountains, enjoy limitless space, and stay in the heart of the adventure.

 Capacity: 138 sites